 However, if you don’t have any preference, then leave it on Google.

 Hope this information would help you to understand the setting and it’s usage.
 If you have any feedback or suggestions for me then do comment below.
-And keep exploring TheSEOGuy for more Digital Marketing Tricks.
+And keep exploring TheSEOGuy for SEO Tricks and latest seo tips.